 Read Also: Odingaism defined

 The truth is that, Kenya is not divided as some would want the world to think.
 It’s case of our tribe, the Luo being used by selfish Luo elite, cheered on by Luhya elite, a few Kamba elite and a handful of Kisii elite…as political opportunists like Joho enjoy the spoils.

 It is a case of Luo slum dwellers being used as a weapon of war.
-That’s why there are no demos anywhere else, apart from few paid protestors who march for ten minutes in other areas.
+You now understand why incitement rallies can only be held in Kibera, Jacaranda and Babadogo.

 What is the way forward?
 Without mincing words, swallow your political pride, accept that project ‘make an Odinga president’ has flopped.
 You wont die in doing so.
 Instead, it’ll give you the chance to find a new obsession.
 I suggest that obsession be economic dominance.
 For once you have the financial power, political power comes naturally.